This sermon is part of the sermon series "The Gospel in Genesis". See series.

 I don't have a nice moral to this story except to say this: maybe life isn't as simple as I thought.
 Maybe I have more in common with those well-dressed, rich young people in Khartoum.
 And maybe there's more of Cain in my heart than I'd like to admit.

-Perhaps that sounds depressing, but I want to jar us out of the common view that Genesis 4 contains a simple, flat, moralistic tale about good guys and bad guys—Abel is the good guy, and ...
+Perhaps that sounds depressing, but I want to jar us out of the common view that Genesis 4 contains a simple, flat, moralistic tale about good guys ...

 This sermon is available to PreachingToday.com members only.